ECP-WarpX/picsar/Installation_doc/Python/INSTALL_PICSAR_HYBRID_SPECTRAL.md

 III- Generating Makefile_Forthon

-In picsar directory, run
-python configure --pxr_spectral_hybrid True --fftw_dir /path/to/fftw/directory # --other_flags(see doc)
-if you have already installed p3dfft then you can use this command line: python configure --pxr_spectral_hybrid True --fftw_dir /path/to/fftw/directory --p3dfft_dir /path/to/p3dfft/directory # --other_flags(see doc)
+To generate the Makefile_Forthon that builds the picsar python module with FFTW only use: python configure --pxr_spectral_hybrid True --fftw_dir /path/to/fftw/directory # --other_flags(see doc) To include the additional support of p3dfft use this command line indstead: python configure --pxr_spectral_hybrid True --fftw_dir /path/to/fftw/directory --p3dfft_dir /path/to/p3dfft/directory # --other_flags(see doc)

 Once you get this message :